 What items can I recycle?

-Did you know that approximately 36% of waste in Wake County is recyclable under current recycling programs?
+Did you know that approximately 36% of waste in South Wake Landfill could be recycled under current recycling programs?
 The most common recyclable items generated at events include beverage containers such as glass wine and beer bottles, aluminum soda and beer cans, plastic water, soda and wine bottles, and wine and juice boxes.
 Learn what items can be recycled at Wake County Convenience Centers.

 What items can I compost?